openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 # Converting a PyTorch Model {#openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_PyTorch}

 The PyTorch framework is supported through export to the ONNX format.
-Model Optimizer Python API allows to convert PyTorch models through usage of `convert_model()` method which internally converts a model to ONNX.
+Model Optimizer Python API allows the conversion of PyTorch models using the `convert_model()` method, which internally converts a model to ONNX.

-## Conversion of PyTorch model from the memory using Python API (Experimental Functionality)
+## Converting a PyTorch model from memory with Python API (Experimental Functionality)

-Converting a PyTorch model using `convert_model()` requires providing of `input_shape` or `example_input`.
+To convert a PyTorch model using `convert_model()`, provide the `input_shape` or `example_input`.

 ```sh
 import torchvision